ajbf92/README-Generator/README.md

   ## Questions

   If you have any questions about the repo, open an issue, or contact me directly at betancourt.alexj@gmail.com.
-Also, you can find more of my work on github: [click link](https://github.com/ajbf92.
+Also, you can find more of my work on github: https://github.com/ajbf92.